chiefenne/ATTINY85-RC-Receiver-Decoder/README.md

 ## RC Servo PWM signal

 The typical RC servo signal is a 50 HZ PWM signal.
 The duty cycle is between 5% (1 ms) and 10% (2 ms) with respect to this 50 Hz (20 ms).
 These are *standard* values which can vary depending on the servo type.
 The servo electronics does not react directly on the duty cycle in percent, the frequency is allowed to deviate a lot.
-In the servo reacts on the duration of the pulse only, i.e. the time where the signal is *HIGH*.
+The servo reacts on the duration of the pulse only, i.e. the time where the signal is *HIGH*.
 This time normally varies between 1ms and 2ms, which also represents the minimum and maximum rotation angle of the servo.
 Thus, a duration of 1.5ms denotes the servo center position.
 As mentioned these are the *standard* values, so some servos can deviate from that.
 Most radio-controllers send exatly those 1ms to 2ms pulses.

 ![](images/Servo_PWM_1.png)